In the Beginning:

 Relational Discipleship in home groups has always been a defining characteristic of Real Life and during this time the church sought to disciple everyone, train people to share their faith, as well as use their gifts and abilities to serve individually and corporately in ways that bring glory to Jesus.
 Within 7 years Real Life was averaging almost 8500 people every week, and was forced to make some hard decisions.
 Thousands had come to know Christ and the services were filled but the financial load would become too great if they were to build again.
 At this point, (2008) Real Life decided that it would be better to start planting churches in the area rather than expand the building again.
 Real Life also believed that if it is to function as God designed, new leaders would emerge that could lead churches or campuses in other areas.
 Not only this, but we believe that it is better for our people to have a local nearby place to meet rather than having to drive long distances to Post Falls.

 For the next few years Real Life planted churches in Kellogg Idaho, North Spokane, Spokane Valley, Newport Washington, Moscow Idaho, Boise Idaho, as well as a Campus in Coeur d Alene, the most recent church plant is in Houston, Texas.
 Many of the leaders who once helped Real Life Post Falls grow are now leading these plants.
 Real Life also decided that it would move to a campus approach and began a campus in 2012 in downtown Coeur d’ Alene.

 In 2017, God led us to launch a campus in North Kootenai County.
-RLM North currently meets in the Timberlake Jr. High.
+RLM North currently meets in the Timberlake High School.